 Given that Robinhood is a mobile- and internet-centric brokerage firm, prospective investors should be technologically literate.
 Robinhood does not have physical branches that you can visit.
 The firm’s app and website are available throughout all 50 states and Washington, D.C., Puerto Rico and the U.S. Virgin Islands.

 Both Stash and Robinhood are apps that help individuals invest.
 Robinhood’s fee-free structure makes it attractive to active traders and individuals who want to trade without the cost of fees.
-Stash is attractive to people who are getting started in trading.
+Stash is attractive to people who are just learning to invest.
 Additionally, it is beneficial for people who want to learn as much about their investments as possible.
 Both applications are user-friendly and have low barriers to entry for people who want to start investing in stocks, ETFs and cryptocurrencies.

 Tips on Investing

-- Consider talking to a financial advisor about whether using an online brokerage platform is a good fit for your financial planning.
-Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free financial advisor matching tool can match you with up to three advisors in your area in just five minutes.
-If you’re ready, get started now.
+- Consider talking to a financial advisor about whether using an online brokerage platform is a good fit for your financial plan.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Whether you use Stash or Robinhood or one of their rivals, a free, easy-to-use asset allocation calculator can be a valuable tool as you make investment decisions.